-The following management's discussion and analysis (the "MD&A") was prepared as at 27 April 2022 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months and year ended 31 December 2021.
-This MD&A should be read in conjunction with the audited consolidated financial statements for the years ended 31 December 2021 and 2020.
+The following management's discussion and analysis (the "MD&A") was prepared as at 18 May 2022 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months ended 31 March 2022.
+This MD&A should be read in conjunction with the unaudited interim financial statements for the three months ended 31 March 2022 and 2021 and the audited consolidated financial statements and MD&A for the years ended 31 December 2021 and 2020.